Coronavirus Vaccine

 Chinese company Sinovac vaccine.

-They are using an inactivated Covid-19 virus.
-This vaccine found to be safe for humans.
-The Chinese government has started inoculating their military personnel with this vaccine.
+They are using an inactivated COVID-19 virus.
+This vaccine is safe for humans.
+The Chinese government has started inoculating its military personnel with this vaccine.

 No comments: